cresencio/Context-eXchange-System/README.md

 cp -r Context-eXchange-System/cxs/ /path/to/your/project/
 ```

-### 3. **Onboard Your AI Agent**
+### 3. **Onboard Your AI Agent (Token-Efficient)**
 Copy and paste this prompt to your AI agent:

 ```
 🤖 **AI Agent Onboarding Prompt** (Copy/Paste This)

 You are now working with the Context eXchange System (CXS).
-Please read and understand the cxs/agents.md file, which contains your complete orientation guide.

-Key points:
-- CXS is domain-neutral infrastructure for context management
+⚡ TOKEN-EFFICIENT ONBOARDING:
+1. Read cxs/QUICKSTART.md first (~400 tokens) to get operational immediately
+2. Only read cxs/agents.md if you need comprehensive reference details
+3. Load contracts/prompts just-in-time as needed

+CXS Core Pattern:
+- Check cycle: cat cxs/cycles/current
-- Follow contracts in cxs/contracts/ for work specifications
+- Pick contract from cxs/contracts/
-- Use prompt templates in cxs/prompts/ for consistent outputs
-- Create context packs in cxs/packs/ for reproducible work
+- Create pack in cxs/packs/
-- Log all activities in cxs/ledger/runs.csv
-- Place outputs in cxs/outbox/
+- Do work → outputs to cxs/outbox/
-- Maintain domain neutrality and audit trails

-Current cycle: Check cxs/cycles/current for the active cycle ID.

-Start by reading cxs/agents.md for complete instructions, then proceed with your assigned tasks following CXS patterns.
+- Log to cxs/ledger/runs.csv

+Start with cxs/QUICKSTART.md for immediate productivity with minimal token spend.
 ```

 ### 4. **Start Your First Cycle**